rhalbersma/xstd/doc/Dxxxx.md

 The consequences of adopting the proposed literal suffixes into the Standard are:

-  - both novices and occasional programmers, as well as expericence library implementors, can use left-to-right `auto` variable initializations with `ptrdiff_t` and `size_t` literals, without having to define their own literal suffixes with leading underscores `_t` and `_z` (or any of the mentioned alternatives) in order to do so;
+  - both novices and occasional programmers, as well as expericenced library implementors, can use left-to-right `auto` variable initializations with `ptrdiff_t` and `size_t` literals, without having to define their own literal suffixes with leading underscores `_t` and `_z` (or any of the mentioned alternatives) in order to do so;
   - other existing or future Standard Library types are prevented from adopting the same literal suffixes, unless they use overloads of the corresponding `operator""` that take arguments other than `unsigned long long`.

 There are no decisions left up to implementers, because the suggested wording below fully specifies the proposed functionality.
 We are not aware of similar libraries in use.